 |Federal Perkins Loan||M.Div., M.A.||1.5 courses per semester, internship or CPE|

 |Luther Mourer Loan||M.Div., M.A.||1.5 courses per semester, internship or CPE|

 |Th.M Scholarship||Th.M||Acceptance in the program – First year only|

 |Graduate Aid||Ph.D., D.Min.||Acceptance in the program|

 Guillermo C. Hansen

-Associate Professor of Global Christianity, Societies and Cultures & Martin Luther King Jr. Chair of Justice and Christian Community
+Director for Advanced Theological Education; Professor and Martin Luther King Jr. Chair for Justice and Christian Community

 Hispanic Centers and Programs

 Luther Seminary offers a Master of Divinity Concentration in Spanish Language for Ministry